Elkozel/Meerkat/README.md

 ### PCAP Testing
 ![Code completion example](./media/open_and_execute.gif)

-**!Warning:** pcap visualization only works if additional third party extenssions are installed.
+**Warning:** pcap visualization only works if additional third party extenssions are installed.
 Please install one of the available extenssions to be able to open pcap files in VS Code.

 - Rule linting (TOOD)
 - Rule performance statistics (TODO)